leonardomaccari/routing-exercise-generator/README.md

 ```

 And this will recreate exactly the pdf you find in the repository.
 If you use the same seed you will obtain the same exercise, if you don't specify it, a random one will be chosen.

+All the required Python libraries are specified in the `requirements.txt` file.